coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 ## Python Module

-If you're hoping to put together an analyzer as quickly as possible, using the included python module is probably your best path forward.
+If you're hoping to put together an analyzer as quickly as possible, using the included python module is probably your smoothest path forward.

 ### Installation